helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 ### 3.3 Coverage Events

-Coverage is useful when it is actually utilized to carry real data.
-We propose using “coverage events” as one of the mechanisms to validate the location of the Wi-Fi access point itself.
-A coverage event is an event where a Service Provider confirms that at least one or more data transfers have been carried out by a Wi-Fi access point.
-Those events, together with the fact that mappers and Subscriber mobile phones will report the location of the coverage events, will validate the coverage provided by the access point.
+We propose using “mapping coverage events” as one of the mechanisms to validate the location of the Wi-Fi access point itself.
+A mapping validation event is an event where a Service Provider confirms that at least one or more mapping event has been witnessed in the coverage of a Wi-Fi access point.
+Those events will be carried on by spot mappers and phone-based mapper and will validate the coverage provided by the access point.

 ### 3.4 Rewards calculation